basitqayoom/learn-git-github/README.md

 |                             | `<file-name>`                                                                |
 |                             | `.gitignore`                                                                 |

-git diff: compares actual changes what has been modified and what is yet to staged
+git diff: compares actual changes what has been modified but is staged git diff --staged: shows the changes that has been staged and compares with previous snapshot

+git commit: opens the default editor (vim) and asks to enter commit message

+git commit -a -m "message": skips the staging step

+git rm <file-name>: removes the file from staging list